wajahatabbas27/Modern-Portfolio-using-Nextjs/README.md

     <title>Wajahat's Portfolio</title>
   </Head>  - It is where the title goes its in each page in nextjs.

-- wanted header to be on the top so we will say n css -- sticky,top-0.
+- wanted header to be on the top so we will say in css -- sticky,top-0.
 - max-w-7xl - max width of the div or the component where we apply will be 7xl-1200px - that is default.
 - mx-auto - will appear in center, squeeze from both sides on x-axis and will appear in center.
 - z-20 - it is the z-index that will make it to the top.